Cosplay restaurant

 Cosplay restaurants (コスプレ系飲食店, Kosupure-kei inshokuten) are theme restaurants and pubs that originated in Akihabara, Tokyo, Japan, around the late 1990s and early 2000s.
-They include maid cafés (メイドカフェ, Meido kafe) and butler cafés (執事喫茶, shitsuji kissa), where the service staff dress as elegant maids, or as butlers.
-The staff treat the customers as masters and mistresses in a private home rather than merely as café customers.
+They include maid cafés (メイドカフェ, Meido kafe) and butler cafés (執事喫茶, shitsuji kissa), where the service staff dress as elegant maids or as butlers.

+The staff treat the customers as masters and mistresses in a private home rather than merely as café customers as part of a role-playing performance central to the experience.
 Such restaurants and cafés have quickly become a staple of Japanese otaku culture.

 The popularity of cosplay restaurants and maid cafes has spread to other regions in Japan, such as Osaka's Den Den Town as well as to places outside Japan, such as Hong Kong, Taiwan, Singapore, Mexico, Canada, and the Philippines.

+History

+The idea of a cosplay restaurant was born in Akihabara, Tokyo, during the otaku boom of late ’90s-early 2000s Japan.
+Themed cafés started to make an appearance in the district as it became the haunt of manga, anime and video game fans.
+Cure Maid Café was the first permanent example, opening in 2001, and it helped to formalize the “maid café” style that became a vital part of Akihabara’s identity.

+As of the mid-2000s, maid cafés came become one of the key images of Cool Japan, an official initiative to promote Japanese pop culture overseas.
+These venues represented Japan’s engagement with “moe,” character performance, social fiction and performance.

+After Akihabara’s success, similar cafés spread to other Japanese cities, and other locations in the Greater East Asia, notably in East and Southeast Asia.
+The origins and history of cosplay developed simultaneously with the global development of anime conventions and fan cultures.
+Many cafés outside Japan, however, mixed local pop influences with the general looks and service style of the original Akihabara model.

 Characteristics

 Maid café

-In a standard maid cafe the female employees dress up as French maids (occasionally, the maids may wear rabbit or cat ears for extra cute appeal) and refer to the customers as either Master (ご主人様, goshujinsama) or Mistress (お嬢様, ojōsama).
-Upon entering one of such stores, the customer is greeted with the customary "Welcome home, Master" (お帰りなさいませ、ご主人様！, Okaerinasaimase, goshujinsama), offered a wipe towel and shown a food/drink menu.
+In a standard maid café the female employees dress up as French maids (occasionally, the maids may wear rabbit or cat ears for extra cute appeal) and refer to the customers as either Master (ご主人様, goshujinsama) or Mistress (お嬢様, ojōsama).
+Upon entering one of such stores, the customer is greeted with the customary "Welcome home, Master" (お帰りなさいませ、ご主人様！, Okaerinasaimase, goshujinsama), offered a wipe towel and presented with a menu.

 Popular dishes include cakes (sometimes baked by the maids themselves), ice-cream, omurice, spaghetti, as well as drinks such as Coca-Cola, tea, milk or alcoholic beverages such as beer or, in some cases, even champagne.
-Other options (of service) include taking polaroid pictures (either of the maid alone, together with another maid or with the customer, which are then decorated using colored markers or stickers), playing card, video games, and/or even slightly more unusual ones, such as being slapped by one or more of the maids.
+Other options (of service) include taking polaroid pictures (either of the maid alone, together with another maid or with the customer, which are then decorated using colored markers or stickers), playing card, video games, and/or even slightly more unusual ones, lighthearted roleplay interactions.